adulfan/devstak_d8/provisioning/roles/phpqat/README.md

 # PHP Quality Assurance Toolchain

-This is a role to install and configure the PHP QAT tools inside the host VM according to your project standards and needs.
+This is a role to install and configure the PHP QA Toolchain inside the host VM according to your project standards and needs.

 * http://phpqatools.org/